 Hyloicus caligineus Butler, 1877, Ann.
 Mag. nat.
 Hist.
 (4) 20: 393.
 Type locality: [Japan, Honshu, Kanagawa,] Yokohama.

-Very similar to Sphinx pinastri, but differs in the following: hindwing less elongate; antenna proportionately longer; foretibia with fewer spines; midtibia with no spines other than sometimes some minute apical ones; hindtarsal first segment shorter than hindtibia, as long as segments 2-5 together; hindtibia with long apical spur less than half the length of first hindtarsal segment.
-Darker brown than Sphinx caligineus sinicus, which is more grey-brown, and Sphinx caligineus brunnescens, which is intermediate.
+Very similar to Hyloicus pinastri, but differs in the following: hindwing less elongate; antenna proportionately longer; foretibia with fewer spines; midtibia with no spines other than sometimes some minute apical ones; hindtarsal first segment shorter than hindtibia, as long as segments 2-5 together; hindtibia with long apical spur less than half the length of first hindtarsal segment.
+Darker brown than Hyloicus caligineus sinicus, which is more grey-brown.

-Male genitalia similar to that of Sphinx pinastri, but: uncus longer and much narrower; gnathos sinuate, more obviously so than in Sphinx caligineus sinicus, not completely divided mesially; valve more rounded; harpe with both processes shorter, the dorsal one branching from the dorsal margin of the other and longer than in Sphinx caligineus sinicus, curving dorsad apically; aedeagus with apical process longer, much longer than in Sphinx caligineus sinicus.
-In the female genitalia, ostial plate with lobe proximal to ostium longer and narrower than in Sphinx pinastri, but individually variable.
+Male genitalia similar to that of Hyloicus pinastri, but: uncus longer and much narrower; gnathos sinuate, more obviously so than in Hyloicus caligineus sinicus, not completely divided mesially; valve more rounded; harpe with both processes shorter, the dorsal one branching from the dorsal margin of the other and longer than in Hyloicus caligineus sinicus, curving dorsad apically; aedeagus with apical process longer, much longer than in Hyloicus caligineus sinicus.
+In the female genitalia, ostial plate with lobe proximal to ostium longer and narrower than in Hyloicus pinastri, but individually variable.

 Japan: 8.v-5.vi (Honshu); 8.vii-28.viii (Honshu).